SB 760 & SB 729, SB 0455 - Security Guard Requirements

 What is a Special Police Officer (SPO)?

 A special police officer is a commissioned officer who works directly for the property where he/she is licensed.
 Special police officers are required to complete an 80-hour initial course and must go through licensing with the Maryland State Police.
 Special police officers have arrest powers on the private property where they are assigned.
-You can take the course in advance of being employed but will not be commissioned until you complete the application working for the property and they endorse your application.
+You can take the course in advance of being employed but will not be commissioned until you complete the application working for the property or security agency that has registered the property with MSP and they endorse your application.

 Can I work for a security guard company and be a special police officer?

-Yes and no. You can be a special police officer commissioned to work AT the location of the security guard company, but you cannot be a special police officer and work multiple locations for the security guard agency as a contract special police officer at multiple properties unless the security guard agencies own those properties.
+Yes, now it is authorized by SB 0455.
+You can be a special police officer commissioned to work AT the location that the security guard company has authorized you for THROUGH MSP clearance, but you cannot be a special police officer and work multiple locations for the security guard agency as a contract special police officer at multiple properties unless the security guard agency has multiple authorizations from MSP.
 In other words, you cannot be "rented out" as a special police officer to clients of a security guard company.
-You cannot represent yourself as a special police officer when you are off the property you are licensed to be an SPO.
-Special police officers in Maryland must work directly for the property as their employer which means typically that they are W2 employees of that property.
+You cannot represent yourself as a special police officer when you are off the property where you are licensed to be an SPO.
+Special police officers in Maryland must work directly for the or security agency as their employer, which means typically that they are W2 employees of that property.

 How do I know if a security guard company is licensed?
 Can I hire an unlicensed security guard company?